bassmanitram/actions-for-nautilus/README.md

 ## Top level structure
-The top level structure in the configuration file must be a JSON object which is expected to contain a property named `items` whose value is, itself, an array of
+The top level structure in the configuration file must be a JSON object which is expected to contain a property named `actions` whose value is, itself, an array of
 objects:

 ```
 {
-  "items": [
+  "actions": [
     {
       ...
     },